Tulsa, surrounding counties under winter storm watch Wednesday-Thursday

 "In addition to the winter weather, gusty northerly winds and sharply colder temperatures will overspread the region on Tuesday.
 Very cold wind chill values will develop Tuesday night and continue at times through Friday night."

-On Monday night into Tuesday morning, there is also a slight chance of severe thunderstorms, according to the Storm Prediction Center in Norman, before a strong cold front moves through the area.
-Chance of precipitation Monday night into Tuesday morning is 70%.
+There was also a slight chance of severe thunderstorms from Monday night into Tuesday morning before a strong cold front moves through the area, according to the Storm Prediction Center in Norman.
+The chance of precipitation Monday night into Tuesday morning is 70%.

 The Tulsa area forecast:

 Tuesday night: Mostly clear, with a low around 19.
-Wind chill values between 8 and 13.
-North wind around 15 mph, with gusts as high as 25 mph.
+Wind chill values between 6 and 16.
+North wind 10 to 15 mph, with gusts as high as 20 mph.

-Wednesday: Sleet likely, mainly after 1 p.m.
-Partly sunny, with a high near 26.
+Wednesday: Sleet likely, mainly after noon.
+Mostly cloudy, with a high near 28.
 North wind 10 to 15 mph, with gusts as high as 25 mph.
 Chance of precipitation is 70%.

-Thursday: Periods of sleet before 1 p.m., then a chance of snow.
-High near 26.
-North wind around 15 mph, with gusts as high as 20 mph.
+Thursday: Sleet before noon, then a chance of snow and sleet.
+High near 29.
+North wind around 10 mph, with gusts as high as 20 mph.
 Chance of precipitation is 80%.